opconWizard/opcon-docs/docs/Files/UI/Enterprise-Manager/Performing-Job-Procedures-PERT.md

----
-lang: en-us
-title: Performing Additional Job Procedures when Working in the PERT View
-viewport: width=device-width, initial-scale=1.0
----
-::: {#mc-main-content role="main"}
 # Performing Additional Job Procedures when Working in the PERT View

 To perform additional job procedures: